Žeteoci: 1966–1971

 At the beginning of 1969 the band released their only studio album, entitled To nije tajna (It Is Not a Secret).
 To nije tajna was released only two months after the first full-length album in the history of Yugoslav rock music, Naši dani (Our Days) by Grupa 220, thus becoming the second full-length album in Yugoslav rock history.
 The album was produced by Pero Gotovac and released in cooperation between Glas Koncila (Voice of the Council), the official newspaper of the Catholic Church in Croatia, and state-owned record label Jugoton.
 It featured rock sound as well as pop and gospel songs.
 The album was sold in churches, with the initial number of 10,000 copies sold out until the end of the year.
 It was reissued two more times in the following period, with different album covers, thus becoming both the best-selling record of religious music in Yugoslavia and a collector's item.
 The album saw positive reviews in the Yugoslav music press.
 In 1970 the band made another appearance in the Koncert za mladi ludi svet TV show, performing the song "Rumeno nebo" ("Ruddy Sky"), originally written by Aimé Duval.

-Two years after the album release, the band released the 7-inch single with the songs "Majka Marija" ("Mother Mary") and "Bistrička" ("Bistrica Song"), for which the music was composed by singer-sonwriter Arsen Dedić.
+Two years after the album release, the band released the 7-inch single with the songs "Majka Marija" ("Mother Mary") and "Bistrička" ("Bistrica Song"), for which the music was composed by singer-songwriter Arsen Dedić.
 Soon after, as the members of the band had finished their studies, they disbanded to become priests.